 How to Track and Improve First Response Time by Channel and Agent

 Built for Support Ops Leads, CS Managers, and QA Leads.
-Identify which agents and channels are consistently missing FRT targets — and turn that analysis into a recurring coaching input, not a one-time data pull.
+Identify which agents and channels are consistently missing FRT targets, and turn that analysis into a recurring coaching input.
+Not a one-time data pull.

 Open QuerriWhat you'll need